mark1688288/Cloudflare-ZeroTrust-Gateway-API-CLI/README.md

 - [`roadmap.txt`](roadmap.txt) — what might come next
 - [`feasibility_study.txt`](feasibility_study.txt) — notes on the Gateway API and why there is an Allow policy

-## License

-Private repository.
-All rights reserved unless you add a license later.